priyo-ranjan/Phoenix/README.md

 ## 👨‍💻 Developer

-Built by **Priyo Ranjan** while learning backend development & Discord bot architecture.
+Built and maintained by **Priyo Ranjan**.
+Phoenix is an actively evolving Discord bot focused on modern aesthetics, utility, and AI-powered interaction.